Being on the way under stars

 Music and thoughts on pilgrimage between space and time

-Under the title "Stars Way/
+Under the title "Starry Path/

 It has been handed down that medieval pilgrims communicated not only through language but also through their rituals.
 Music and dance played an important role in this.
 In many cases, this music was an expression of the pilgrims' devotion to the divine, which was revealed to them along the way in the holy places.